 - Take photos of the accident scene and equipment to show if the employer failed to provide safety measures.
 Also, make sure to take pictures of any damage that you experienced as a result of the accident, such as a torn shirt, cracked headgear, or a bruised arm.

 - Keep track of all your medical records.
 You should track them accurately and keep all the information with you regarding medical expenses incurred so that you can justify the claim amount.

 - Create a folder of all the correspondence with your employer/supervisor.
 You should also take notes of any communications with them on calls or conversations in person.

 It is essential to understand that many construction accidents eventually end up with legal battles and lawsuits; thus, all this information can prove crucial in justifying your claim.

 Step# 4—Report to OSHA

 Some construction accidents are more severe and can cause injuries to more than one person or lead to fatalities.
 Employers must report certain types of accidents to the Occupational Safety and Health Administration (OSHA), such as an accident that results in the death or hospitalization of an employee.

 Step# 5—Hire an Experienced Lawyer in North Carolina and South Carolina

 At the Law Office of Jason E. Taylor P.C., we are dedicated to helping our clients pursue fair and full compensation.
-Our experienced lawyer in North Carolina can handle every aspect of your case from investigation to evidence collection, paperwork, case filing, and negotiation with the insurance company.
-Our goal is to help you get the compensation that you deserve so that you can get the best medical treatment and move forward in life with complete financial independence.
+Our experienced lawyer in North Carolina can handle every aspect of your case, from investigation to evidence collection, paperwork, case filing, and negotiation with the insurance company.
+Our goal is to help you get the compensation you deserve to get the best medical treatment and move forward in life with complete financial independence.

 For more information or case assistance, contact us today.
 Let us help protect your rights and fight for you to receive justice.